rust-lang/rust/README.md

 > python x.py build
 ```

-Currently building Rust only works with some known versions of Visual Studio.
+Currently, building Rust only works with some known versions of Visual Studio.
 If
 you have a more recent version installed the build system doesn't understand
-then you may need to force rustbuild to use an older version.
+then you may need to force rust build to use an older version.
 This can be done
 by manually calling the appropriate vcvars file before running the bootstrap.

 ```